 3.5.3.7 (3) If data is available for all or some of the components of the mixture.
+(Classification using the concentration limit)

-The component to be considered in the mixture is a component existing at a concentration of 1% or more (solid / liquid / dust / mist / vapor / mass / mass for gas and volume / volume for gas).
+The component to be considered in the mixture is a component existing at a concentration of 1% or more (w/w for solids, liquids, dusts, mists, vapors, and v/v for gases).
 However, unless there is a possibility that it may be related to the classification of the mixture even at a concentration of less than 1% like a corrosive component, this is not the case.

-In this system, it is determined with reference to the UN GHS document 3.3.3.3 that a component to be considered is 0.1% or more for Category 1.
+In this system, it is determined with reference to the UN GHS document 3.3.3.3 that a ingredient to be considered is 0.1% or more for Category 1.

-If any components with data or information for assessing Serious Eye Damage/Eye Irritation are included, perform the judgments below formula 1.
+If any ingredients with data or information for assessing Serious Eye Damage/Eye Irritation are included, the judgments below formula 1 is performed.

-If data or information on all components does not exist or not enough information is available for the assessment, it is judged "Classification not possible," and the following process is not performed.
+If data or information on all ingredients does not exist or not enough information is available for the assessment, it is judged "Classification not possible," and the following process is not performed.